Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Introduction

 In the last section of the paper we show how our results can be used in conjunction with those in \cite{{Leonard12}} to prove a suitable $\Gamma$-convergence result of the Schr\"odinger problem to the Optimal Transport problem.

 As it is perhaps clear from this discussion, once we got Theorem \ref{thm:1} the rest will follow by quite standard machinery related to the theory of Large Deviations, and in particular has little to do with lower Ricci curvature bounds.
 Thus let us conclude this introduction by focusing on the main ideas that lead to Theorem \ref{thm:1}.
-Introducing the semigroups
+Introducing the Cole--Hopf and Hopf--Lax semigroups

 the limiting equation \eqref{eq:visc} can be equivalently formulated as

 (the case of general $t>0$ follows by simple scaling).
 From a PDE perspective this amounts to proving that solutions of

 converge to solutions of